MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/cprofile.md

 # cprofile

-Cprofile is deprecated, and is not guaranteed to be supported in future releases of Windows.
+Cprofile is deprecated and is not guaranteed to be supported in future releases of Windows.

-Cprofile.exe: Clean profile.
 Terminal Services has been updated to Remote Desktop Services.
 For more information see [Welcome to Remote Desktop Services](https://docs.microsoft.com/windows-server/remote/remote-desktop-services/welcome-to-rds).